jzhangc/git_RBioFS/README.md

         - Updates to the PCA functions
           - rbioFS_PCA() now exports a "rbiofs_pca" class object
           - rbioFS_PCA() updated with S3 print method
-          - When set, rbioFS_pAC() also displays loadingplot when using more than 2 PCs
+          - When set, rbioFS_PCA() also displays loadingplot when using more than 2 PCs

       (ADDED)
         - New SVM functions: